December 21, 2013

 Method:

-2. In a large stewing pot, add 2-3 tablespoons of oil, on medium-high heat, add the chopped onions, stirring occasionally, saute until soft and golden brown.
-Add the turmeric powder, stir well and add the minced garlic.
-Saute for a couple of minutes.
-Don't leave the pot unattended, garlic burns quickly.
+2. In a large stewing pot, add 2-3 tablespoons of oil over medium-high heat.
+Add the chopped onions, and saute until soft and golden brown.
+Stir in the turmeric, then add the minced garlic and Sauté for another minute or two.

 3. Add the beef cubes and brown on all sides.
-Add the tomatoes, crushed rose petals, cardamom, and salt and pepper to taste.
-Add enough hot water to cover all ingredients by 2-3 inches.
-Bring back to a boil for five minutes.
-Reduce the heat to medium, cover, and cook for an hour or until meat is tender.
+Then add the diced tomato, salt, and pepper to taste.
+Pour in enough hot water to cover all ingredients by 2-3 inches.
+Bring to a boil for five minutes, then reduce the heat to medium, cover, and cook for 1 hour or until the meat is tender.

-5. Add the apples, apricots, and sugar to the stew, cover, and cook for 15-20 minutes on low heat until the flavors come together.
-Add a little water if necessary and adjust the seasoning.
+5. Add the apples, apricots, and sugar to the stew.
+Cover and cook on low heat for 15-20 minutes, until the flavors come together.
+Add a bit of water if needed and adjust seasoning to taste.

-Serve warm in a bowl with rice, yogurt, and salad.
+Serve warm with rice, yogurt, and a fresh salad.

 Enjoy!